Skip to main content

 Last updated: March 22, 2026

-A good fit for families looking for lower cost and in-state Maryland residents. no major red flags in the data. a public school with 6,649 students.
+A good fit for families looking for lower cost and in-state Maryland residents. graduation rate is below 40%. a public school with 6,649 students.

 N/A